kjh1980/MoEngage-Docs/android.rst

 Customizing Notifications
 -------------------------
-*This is available from SDK versio 4.2.0 onwards*
+*This is available from SDK version 4.2.0 onwards*

 **Setting Notification Types**